Fowlpox in Chickens: Causes & Treatment

 There are a lot of theories on how chickenpox got its name.
 One theory is that the blisters of chickenpox look like peck marks caused by chickens.
 Another theory is that it refers to the mildness of the disease compared to smallpox.

-While varicella-zoster is a herpes virus targeting humans with chicken pox, there is an equivalent herpes virus that actually targets chickens.
-It causes Marek's disease and shares many biochemical characteristics with chickenpox.
+While varicella-zoster is a herpes virus targeting humans, there is an equivalent herpes virus that actually targets chickens.
+It causes Marek’s disease and shares many biochemical characteristics with chickenpox.

 Marek’s disease is a widespread, horrible, cancerous disease that paralyzes chickens.
 Most chickens are vaccinated against Marek’s, but in 2020, some virulent strains could break through the vaccines.
 Read our full in-depth explanation of Marek’s disease to learn more about this horrible disease and its risks.